TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 16/Matthew 16.10.md

 ---

-Neither the seven loaves of the four thousand, and how many baskets ye took up?
+Nor the seven loaves for the four thousand, and how many baskets you took up?